Argyll beaver monitoring hampered by terrain

 The annual report said two deaths were recorded in the wild, while a third animal that had been withdrawn from the programme died in captivity.
 All three were males.

-Three females were classified as "missing" at the time of the writing of the report.'Settled in'
+Three females were classified as "missing" at the time of the writing of the report.

 However, the Scottish Beaver Trial reported in January 2011 that Knapdale has 12 beavers following the birth of two kits and further introductions.

 Simon Jones, Scottish Beaver Trial Project Manager, said: "Our first beaver families were released two years ago as part of a five-year trial reintroduction, and are now very settled in their new home in Knapdale.

 "Two beaver kits were born last year and we're hoping to see new kits emerging from their lodges this year in June or July.

 "Due to the nature of wildlife projects and the terrain at Knapdale there have been some inevitable challenges which are to be expected, but we are very satisfied with how the trial, which is the first formal reintroduction of a native mammal to the UK, is progressing."